-Reporters Without Borders voiced alarm today at the news that José Antonio García Apac, the editor of the weekly Ecos de la Cuenca in Tepalcatepec, in the southwestern state of Michoacán, has been missing since 20 November.
-The press freedom organisation fears the worst.
+Reporters Without Borders is alarmed by the news of the disappearance of José Antonio García Apac, the editor of the weekly Ecos de la Cuenca in Tepalcatepec, who wrote about drug trafficking.
+He has been missing since 20 November and the press freedom organisation fears the worst.